connervieira/Assassin/DOCUMENTATION.md

     - You can install GPSD using this command on a Debian based Linux machine: `sudo apt-get install gpsd gpsd-clients`
     - You can install GPSD's Python libraries using this command on a Debian based Linux machine: `pip3 install gps gpsd-py3 gpsd`
     - It may also be necessary to start GPSD.
 You can test to see if GPSD is working properly using the `cgps` command.
     - Without GPSD, Assassin would theoretically function, but in a severely limited capacity.
-Many of the core functions of Assasin would fail to operate.
+Many of the core functions of Assassin would fail to operate.
 2. Install networking packages (Recommended)
     - `pip3 install validators requests`
     - If you planning on using any of Assassin's networking features (like status lighting interfacing), then you'll need to install networking libraries.